jdede/inet-showcases/_docs/routing/manetprotocols/index.md

 TODO: about performance

 Note that INET's DSDV implementation only features the smaller periodic updates (hello messages.)
-TODO: is this needed ?
+TODO: is this needed ? -> not here -> config section

 <!-- TODO
 The most important is: